 Factors that increase the risk of impetigo include:

-Warm, humid weather.
-Impetigo infections are more common in summer.
+- Warm, humid weather.
+Impetigo infections are more common in warm, humid weather.

-Broken skin.
-The bacteria that cause impetigo often enter your skin through a small skin injury, insect bite or rash.
+- Broken skin.
+The bacteria that cause impetigo often enter the skin through a small cut, insect bite or rash.

 Impetigo typically isn't dangerous.
 And the sores in mild forms of the infection generally heal without scarring.